First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 What is the local culture like in Hawaii?

-Hawaii has a rich and diverse cultural heritage influenced by Polynesian, Asian, and Western traditions.
-Respect for the land, nature, and the local community is highly valued.
-Visitors are encouraged to learn about the culture, participate in local traditions, and show respect for cultural sites and customs.
+The islands have a rich cultural heritage influenced by Polynesian, Asian, and Western traditions.
+Respect for the land, nature, and the local community is essential when you visit.
+Take the time to learn about Hawaiian culture, participate in local traditions, and show respect for cultural sites and customs.

 Read More: America’s Only Royal Palace is a Must-See on Your Oahu Vacation👑